A Study of Seltorexant in Participants With Probable Alzheimer's Disease

 Time Frame

-The NPI-12 is a measure of psychobehavioral disturbances assessing the frequency and severity of disturbances in 12 domains, based on a caregiver interview.
-Frequency for each domain is rated on a 4-point scale (from 1=rarely to 4=very often) and severity on a 3-point scale (from 1=mild to 3=severe), with the score for each domain being the product of the frequency and severity scores, such that each domain is scored from 1 to 12.
-The NPI-12 total score is the sum of the 12 domain scores, ranging from 0 (best) to 144 (worst).
-NPI-C is an instrument developed on the basis of original NPI that gives a score based on product of frequency and severity ratings of 12 symptom domains that can then be summed to a total score.
-Five domains will be measured in the study with NPI-C: Delusions, Hallucinations, Agitation, Aggression, Dysphoria, and will include both caregiver and participant interviews.
-Higher scores on the NPI-C are associated with a greater clinical severity of symptoms.
+The NPI-12, measure of psychobehavioral disturbances assessed frequency and severity of disturbances in 12 domains, based on a caregiver interview.
+Frequency for each domain was rated on a 4-point scale (from 1=rarely to 4=very often) and severity on a 3-point scale (from 1=mild to 3=severe), with the score for each domain being product of frequency and severity scores, such that each domain was scored from 1 to 12.
+The NPI-12 total score was the sum of 12 domain scores, ranging from 0 (best) to 144 (worst), higher score represented greater frequency and worst severity of the symptoms.
+NPI-C was an instrument developed on the basis of original NPI that gives a score based on product of frequency and severity ratings of 12 symptom domains that were summed to a total score.
+NPI-C domains: agitation and aggression NPI-C A+A were scored based on both caregiver and participant interviews and score ranged from 0 (does not occur) to 63 (severe).
+Higher scores indicated more severity.

 Secondary Outcome Measures